This Healthy Sweet Potato Casserole is made with a brown sugar pecan topping and it will sweeten up any Thanksgiving table.

 The combination of Greek yogurt and almond milk with pureed sweet potatoes gives the base of this sweet potato casserole the most delicious, creamy texture without a ton of added fat you typically find in this dish.

 Crunchy Pecan Topping

-To replace the traditional marshmallow topping we sprinkled with the just-right-sweetness of the crunchy pecan topping.
+To replace the traditional marshmallow topping, we created the most delicious crunchy pecan topping made with warm spices and a little coconut sugar.
 This combination results in a more savory bottom with a sweet crumbly topping.
 YUM.
 Let’s get into the ingredients!

 Healthy Sweet Potato Casserole Ingredients